Will This Really Be The Summer Of STIs?

 First: COVID-19.
 Before sleeping with someone outside of your household, ensure both you and your partner are fully vaccinated, or have followed the guidelines for unvaccinated people before seeing each other.

 Then, before getting down to business, ask any potential sexual partners when they were last tested for STIs.
 This talk can be a little awkward, but it’s crucial.
 And luckily, we’ve all probably had some practice having tough conversations about testing and protection during the pandemic.
-“During the pandemic, we were forced to look at our health and be our own best advocates,” Dr. Morse explains.
+“During the pandemic, we were forced to look at our health and be our own best advocates,” Morse explains.
 Now, we can bring this philosophy into our sex lives.

 The idea that the pandemic may change how we approach safer sex conversations isn’t without precedent.
 The HIV epidemic, for instance, changed how people in the LGBTQ+ community, especially gay and bisexual men, talked about testing and history.
 As Anu Hazra, the director of STI services at the Chicago Center for HIV Elimination, told BuzzFeed News: “I feel like a lot of cisgender, heterosexual folks were having discussions around status and protection and history, and asking these questions that I think a lot of queer folks have been comfortable asking for a long time around HIV and STIs.”

-Dr. Morse suggests saying something like this: “Hey, this is a little awkward for me, but I’m trying to adopt a new protocol.
+Morse suggests saying something like this: “Hey, this is a little awkward for me, but I’m trying to adopt a new protocol.
 I’ve been sexually healthy, I’ve recently been tested, and I’d be happy to show you those results.
 Can you share where you’re at with all this?”
 If your potential partner is not willing to share this information, you can choose not to have sex with them.
 “The more people have this conversation before sex, the more people will start to expect that this conversation is a requirement if you care about your sexual health,” she adds.

 Advertisement

 If you have an STI, such as HPV or herpes simplex virus, the conversation will be a little different.
 “You can say, ‘Listen, I want you to know I have herpes.’
 Tell them if you have outbreaks at certain times of year, or only once a year, or if you haven’t had an outbreak in a long time.
 Say something like, ‘I know when it’s going to happen and take a daily suppressant, which makes it less likely for me to spread this to you, I just want you to know that.
-Do you have any questions?', Dr. Morse suggests.
+Do you have any questions?', Morse suggests.
 This can be nerve-wracking, because although HPV and herpes are common, they’re often misunderstood and stigmatized.
-“If someone has an STI that’s being treated, those people are often much safer to get in bed with than people who won’t even look at it or get tested,” Dr. Morse says.
+“If someone has an STI that’s being treated, those people are often much safer to get in bed with than people who won’t even look at it or get tested,” Morse says.
 If someone’s a jerk about your disclosure, they’re probably uneducated on the topic — and, most likely, not worth your time.

-“STIs are more common than we think, but what isn’t common is the conversations about it that will help us normalize it,” Dr. Morse adds.
+“STIs are more common than we think, but what isn’t common is the conversations about it that will help us normalize it,” Morse adds.
 There will be times when people won’t be able to see past this issue, and that may be disappointing.
 But even in those cases, you can know that you’ve done the right thing and have prioritized your and your potential partner's health.
 Which is a win.

 Finally, regardless of how this conversation goes, it’s also a good idea to use condoms or dental dams with new partners (until you’ve had a conversation about how to safely fluid-bond), to wash your sex toys after every use, to visit the OB-GYN regularly, and to get tested for STIs at least once a year (now’s a good time!).
 As a longer-term strategy, you can also protect yourself by getting the HPV vaccine, which is now available to folks up to age 45 and protects against the most dangerous strains of HPV, which can lead to cervical cancer.